 I put the skull into a big trash bag, poured in some hydrogen and water, and then tied off the bag.
 I kind of propped everything up in a plastic drawer.

-The peroxide did whiten the skull a bit, but of course the trash bag sprung a leak.
+The hydrogen peroxide did whiten the skull a bit, but of course the trash bag sprung a leak.
 The peroxide pooled at the bottom, so only part of the skull got whitened.
 You can see a line on the skull from the part which was sitting in the most hydrogen solution.
 It looks terrible!

 Baking soda is a natural cleaning agent, right?
 Could I mix it with hydrogen peroxide to form a paste, and then spread the paste on the bone?

 I did a small test batch.
-The baking soda and hydrogen foamed a bit when mixed up, but still formed a paste that could be spread onto the skull.
+The baking soda and hydrogen foamed a bit when mixed up, but still formed a paste that could be spread onto the skull

-The great thing about the paste method is that you don’t have to use lots of hydrogen and it can be spread in all those weird nooks and crannies skulls have.
+The great thing about the paste method is that you don’t have to use lots of peroxide and it can be spread in all those weird nooks and crannies skulls have.
 The only annoying thing is that you will have to do at least two rounds – one for the top of the skull and another for the bottom.

 Here you can see the before/after pictures.